Issei-177013/Cloudflare-Utils/README.md

 #### IP Rotator Tools

-This submenu provides two main functionalities:
+This submenu provides three main functionalities:

-- **1. Rotate Based on a List of IPs**: This is the classic rotation feature.
+- **1. Rotate Based on a List of IPs (Single-Record)**: This is the classic rotation feature.
 You can create, edit, or delete rotation configurations for your DNS records.
 Each configuration specifies a list of IPs to be rotated on a schedule for a single DNS record.
 - **2. Rotate IPs Between Records**: This tool allows you to select multiple `A` or `AAAA` records from a zone and Rotate their current IP addresses among them.
 This is useful for rotating existing IPs without needing to provide an external list.
 The action is immediate and not based on a schedule.
+- **3. Rotate Based on a List of IPs (Multi-Records)**: This tool allows you to rotate a shared list of IPs across multiple DNS records in a synchronized, round-robin manner.

 ### Cron Job for DNS Rotation

-After the installation, a cron job is set up to run `config_manager.py` every 5 minutes.
-This script reads the `configs.json` file and rotates the IP addresses for the configured DNS records based on their individual rotation intervals (which must be 5 minutes or more, or the default 30 minutes if not specified).
+After installation, a cron job is set up to run the rotation script every minute.
+The script checks for records due for rotation based on their individually configured intervals.

-The script maintains a `rotation_status.json` file to track the last rotation time for each record, ensuring records are not rotated more frequently than their configured interval.
+The script reads your configurations and uses a `rotation_status.json` file to track the last rotation time for each record or group.
+This ensures that records are only rotated when their configured interval (e.g., 30 minutes) has passed.
+The minimum configurable rotation interval is 5 minutes.

 ### Manual DNS Rotation